surniaulula/wpsso/readme.txt

 <p><strong>WPSSO uses your <em>existing</em> content to generate its meta tags and Schema markup</strong> &mdash; there's no need to manually enter / configure any additional settings or values.</p>

 <p><strong>WPSSO provides all the information search engines and social websites need</strong> &mdash; improving <em>Google Search ranking</em>, <em>social engagement</em> and <em>click-through-rates</em> on Facebook, Google+, Twitter, Pinterest, LinkedIn, and many more.
-WPSSO also includes special support and optimization specifically for Pinterest to avoid incompatible Open Graph meta tags and Schema markup.</p>
+WPSSO also includes special support and optimization features for Pinterest to avoid conflicts with Facebook meta tags.</p>

 = Quick List of Features =